KohoVolit/legislative-openness-data-explorer-texts/en/good-practices/examples/brazils-e-democracia.md

-# Brazil's E-democracia platform allows citizens to comment on draft legislation
+# Brazil's e-Democracia platform allows citizens to comment on draft legislation

 In Brazil, the Chamber of Deputies’ e-Democracia platform uses new social media and technology tools to engage a range of actors in the legislative process.
 For example, it allows citizens to comment on draft legislation and see when their comments are incorporated into law.